Under the Pink

-Under the Pink is the second studio album by singer-songwriter Tori Amos.
+Under the Pink is the second studio album by American singer-songwriter and pianist Tori Amos.
 Upon its release in January 1994, the album debuted atop the UK Albums Chart on the back of the hit single "Cornflake Girl", and peaked at number 12 in the US.

 The album was certified double Platinum in the US by the RIAA in October 1999, for sales exceeding 2 million copies.
 It was the 61st highest-selling album of 1994 in the UK and was certified platinum by the BPI in February 2007, for sales exceeding 300,000 copies.

 Under the Pink was included in Blender magazine's list of 500 CDs You Must Own, and was voted among the greatest albums of the 1990s by Rolling Stone magazine some years later.
 A special double-disc tour edition was released exclusively in Australia and New Zealand in November 1994, titled More Pink: The B-Sides.

 Background

 On Tori Amos' second solo album, the singer-songwriter continued to offer piano-driven rock songs dealing with religion, gender, and sexuality.
 In addition to featuring more cryptic lyrics and experimental song structures, Amos invited in reggae influences on the single "Cornflake Girl", prepared piano on "Bells for Her" by John Philip Shenale, and Debussy-inspired piano lines on "Yes, Anastasia".

 Amos performed the Under the Pink tour from February through November 1994, encompassing many of the same stops as on the previous world tour.
 A limited edition release of the album commemorating the Australian tour included a second disc entitled More Pink, a collection of rare B-sides like "Little Drummer Boy" and a cover version of Joni Mitchell's "A Case of You", was issued in November 1994.
 During this period, she also contributed the song "Butterfly" to the soundtrack for the 1994 movie Higher Learning, as well as a cover of the R.E.M. song "Losing My Religion".

 The original track listing included the B-side "Honey", which was left off the album at the last minute.
 Amos has since voiced great regret for this:

 "There were certain songs that were supposed to be on the record that got kicked off.
 'Honey' was supposed to be on the record and, in retrospect, I wish it had been.
 I kicked it off for 'The Wrong Band'.
 Under the Pink wept when 'Honey' wasn't on, and she still is angry with me about it."
 Amos made a similar reference to the song "Here.
 In My Head" which was originally featured as a B-side to the UK single of "Crucify".

 The album was recorded in Taos, New Mexico in a hacienda.
 The album artwork features several Native American and New Mexican references in the photography.
 The album is also notable as the last Amos album to feature the production of Eric Rosse as they split that year.